 Mold Removal Charlotte, North Carolina

 Looking for an experienced mold removal company in Charlotte?
 You have come to the right place!
-Fresh Air Technologies has been solving Charlotte Area moisture related problems for over twenty-one years.
-Our team has the skills and knowledge to solve all of the mold and moisture problems home and building owners face.
-We handle issues found in crawl spaces, basements, interiors, attics & HVAC systems.
-Commercial & industrial mold projects as well.
+Fresh Air Technologies has been solving Charlotte Area mold and moisture related problems for over twenty-one years!
+Our team has the skills and knowledge to solve all of the moisture related problems property owners face.
+We handle issues found in crawl spaces, basements, interiors, attics & HVAC systems. commercial & industrial mold projects as well!

 Charlotte, North Carolina Crawl Space Mold Removal

-If you home is on a crawl space, your chances of having a moisture related issue in that area increase over time.
-Common causes of high humidity in the crawl space include failed waterproofing, leaky plumbing, and blocked airflow through vents.
-Mold is the direct result of a long term elevated high humidity in the crawl space.
-The key to a successful remediation project involves the reduction of crawl space humidity.
+Remember, mold is the direct result of long term moisture.
+The key to any successful remediation project includes a plan to reduce crawl space humidity levels.
 By stopping leaks and drying the air, you to create an environment where it is difficult for the mold to grow.
 Removing the mold is the easy part.
-Making sure the underlying moisture problem is address is essential to solving crawl space mold problems.
+Making sure the underlying moisture problem is addressed is essential to solving crawl space mold problems.

 Utilize source removal practices when remediating mold from wood.
 This means the physical removal of mold from the surface.
 Spraying with a hydrogen peroxide solution only is not source removal.

 Mold can grow into wood up to a quarter inch.
 This could stain the wood to that depth.
-Cleaners with lighteners can be used to whiten stains.
+Cleaners with lighteners are used to whiten stains.
 Sanding the heavy stained wood is necessary to disrupt the root system of the mold to help retard future growth.
-Dry completely before applying an anti-microbial encapsulant to the wood.
+Lastly, the wood should be dried completely before applying an anti-microbial encapsulant to the wood.

 Once the moisture problem that originally caused the mold is fixed, the mold stains themselves have a very low chance of regrowth.
 You have a couple options here to help remove the stain.

 1.)
 If the mold stain doesn’t run deep into the wood, you can most likely use sand paper to remove the stain.
-In some instances your best option, 2.) will be to stain the wood.
+In some instances your best option, 2.) will be to apply encapsulant on the stained aestain the wood.

-What Causes Mold in Charlotte Crawl Spaces and Basements
+What Causes Mold in to Grow in Crawl Spaces and Basements?

 The Fix: A crack in foundation is a serious problem.
 The Fresh Air Technologies team will expose the crack by opening up the walls if necessary and having it sealed and filled.